falahati/CircularProgressBar/CircularProgressBar/readme.txt

 =====================================================================

 USAGE
-	Build your application, and then use the toolbox to add the control to your forms.
+	First, build your application, and then use the toolbox to add the control to your forms.
+    If  the  control  was  still  absent, add  it  manually  from  the 'packages' directory in your solution's root path.

 KNOWN ISSUE WITH VISUAL STUDIO TOOLBOX
   If you couldn't find this control in the  toolbox and you failed to